 <img class="alignright size-thumbnail wp-image-7206” src=”/images/2016/03/aaf-logo.png” alt="aaf-logo” width="150” height="150” gems deep inside, vROps in this case is not without exception.
 The Automation Action Framework (AAF) is one of these, a really powerful vROps in-built automation tool.
 Now when I have discussed this capability with my peers and friends many ask why not use vRO etc?
 My reply is quite simple, “what if you do not have vRO or the in house skills to utilise it properly?

-Sunny and myself delivered the session on vROps Capacity Planning with some demo scenarios which will help you define your capacity monitoring goals.
 Session Details:- Capacity Planning Demystified!
 Capacity Planning is an integral part of vRealize Operations Manager and through this session we want to de-mystify the concepts of Capacity Planning in vROps using features such as projects and the out-of-box capacity views.
-We look at defining the capacity planning policies based on the business requirements of an organization
+We look at defining the capacity planning policies based on the business requirements of an organization A big thank you to Rawlinson Rivera to provide all the lab equipment required for the live and thanks again to my Co-host Sunny you're a legend!

 Given the flexibility in which you can choose to use and deploy vROps a question that frequently comes out is “is there a best practice?”
 While that phrase is getting pretty tired it is still valid if you are just starting a design for a new vROps build or trying to make the best of a bad implementation.
 Rather than me trying to tell you how you should use vROps in your place of work I would direct you to a very useful PDF VMware have produced vRealize Operations Manager Reference Architecture.